tldr-pages/tldr/pages/common/amass-enum.md

 `amass enum -passive -d {{domain_name}}`

-- Find subdomains of a domain and actively verify them:
+- Find subdomains of a domain and actively verify them attempting to resolve the found subdomains:

 `amass enum -active -d {{domain_name}} -p {{80,443,8080}}`

-- Brute force subdomains:
+- Do a brute force search for subdomains:

 `amass enum -brute -d {{domain_name}}`

-- Save results to a text file:
+- Save the results to a text file:

 `amass enum -o {{output_file}} -d {{domain_name}}`

-- Save results to a database:
+- Save the results to a database:

 `amass enum -o {{output_file}} -dir {{path/to/database_directory}}`